-As the profession faces increased scrutiny in the wake of recent high profile shootings such as Freddie Gray and Michael Brown, and new technologies and policing structures are introduced to departments, the need for a highly educated police force is once again being called for.
 So while law enforcement professionals may not have needed an advanced degree in the past, times are rapidly changing.
-Today, the policing field needs leaders who are equipped with 21st century skills that go beyond traditional police academy or undergraduate training.
+Today, there is a case to be made that the law enforcement needs leaders who are equipped with 21st century skills that go beyond traditional police academy or undergraduate training.

-Here are some of the top reasons why law enforcement professionals should get an advanced degree.
+Here are some of the top reasons why more law enforcement professionals should consider earning a master’s degree.

 For most departments, community policing requires a strategy shift.
 Whereas before, officers may have patrolled the streets in their squad cars with their windows rolled up, community policing requires officers to walk the streets on foot and form relationships with citizens.

-3. New Technologies are Rapidly Changing the Field
+New Technologies are Rapidly Changing the Field of Law Enforcement

-As new technologies are introduced to the law enforcement field, such as body cameras and biometrics, departments must ensure their officers are well trained and well versed on how to use these new tools effectively.
-Furthermore, social media presents a number of new challenges and opportunities for police.
+As new technologies are introduced to the law enforcement field, departments must ensure their officers are well trained and well versed on how to use these new tools effectively.

-There is a leadership shortage in law enforcement and many traditional criminal justice programs incorporate leadership as a small portion of their curriculum.
-As a generation of baby boomers begin to retire and the profession is faced with a slew of new challenges such as new technologies, community policing requirements and structural changes, leaders with knowledge of 21st century issues are in great demand.
+There is a lack of leadership training programs in law enforcement and many traditional criminal justice programs incorporate leadership as just a small portion of their curriculum.
+As a generation of baby boomers are retired or retiring and the profession is faced with a slew of new challenges such as new technologies, calls for reform, community policing requirements and structural changes, leaders with knowledge of these and other current issues facing law enforcement are in great demand.
 Unfortunately, there is a shortage of officers who meet these criteria.
-For officers interested in leadership roles, there has never been a better time to go back to school for an advanced degree in law enforcement leadership.

 According to the Task Force on 21st Century Policing final report, “Other witnesses spoke about the police education now offered by universities, noting that undergraduate criminal justice and criminology programs provide a serviceable foundation but that short courses of mixed quality and even some graduate university degree programs do not come close to addressing the needs of 21st-century law enforcement.”